-It can be difficult to make food look appetizing in a photograph: the delivery menus that pile up in your mailbox are ample proof.
+It can be difficult to make food look appetizing in a photograph which is why so many restaurants and food companies get a professional service like ATP Food Photography.
 If you’re not careful, a beautiful plate can end up looking like a plastic imitation of the real thing.
-You probably won’t be able to use the tricks we used in the studio, but there are a few simple things you can do that won’t earn you any dirty looks from the chef:
+Depending on your set-up at home, you may or may not be able to use the tricks we used in the studio, but there are a few simple things you can do that won’t earn you any dirty looks from the chef.

-Light from the side of from behind.
 Look for a diffused, indirect light source such as a nearby window or a shaded artificial light, and arrange the shot so that the light source is beside or behind the plate.
-Off-axis sources will help bring out the texture and colours of each element on the plate, and the pattern of highlight and shadow will appear much more natural and appetizing than flat, even front lighting.
+Off-axis sources will help bring out the texture and colors of each element on the plate, and the pattern of highlight and shadow will appear much more natural and appetizing than flat, even front lighting.